Bohdan2001007/OddsPortal-Analysis-Parser/README.md

 ![Feature Engineering: Sets and Winners](images/Picture5.png)

 ### **5. Profit Analysis and Visualization for Tennis**
 After preparing the dataset, we moved on to analyzing the player's profit if they consistently bet on the same outcome across the entire dataset.
+The tennis dataset consisted of **7,530 matches**, providing a solid basis for analyzing betting strategies.

 **Steps involved:**
 1. Created a `profit` column to calculate the player's profit for each match.